 IMPORTANT: make sure you don’t lose the receipt.
 You must present it at the police station.

-Now take all your documents to the police station, wait in line and wait for your name to be called.
+Now take all your documents to the police station, wait in line and wait for your name to be called (after the COVID-19 situation, you will need to confirm your appointment code there).
 Keep in mind that in most cases, not a single person speaks English at the police stations.
 If you do not speak any Spanish, we recommend taking someone who can understand and speak Spanish.

-If you wish to avoid all this work and let a professional immigration lawyer do all this for you, fill out this application and our professional lawyers will get back to you as soon as possible.
+If you wish to avoid all this work and let a professional immigration lawyer do all this for you, fill out our Legal Help form and our professional lawyers will get back to you as soon as possible.

 Let us know in the comment section below about your experience going through the NIE process.
 What worked well and what didn’t?